sidazhou/sd-youtube-project/README.md

 TO DO LIST:

 - search functionality:
-  - show a playlist on the side
+  - DONE, show a playlist on the side
-  - get grouped videos from a channel
+  - DONE, get grouped videos from a channel
   -

 - authenticate useing youtube logins